-15. As age is here the main time axis, we shall illustrate the study base or the follow-up lines and outcome events along the age scale, being ordered by age at exit.
-Function plot2() in the same source file does the work.
+15. As age is here the main time axis, we shall graphically illustrate the study base, i.e. the follow-up lines and outcome events, only along the age scale, being ordered by age at exit.
 Vertical lines at those ages when new coronary deaths occur are drawn to identify the pertinent risk sets.
-For that purpose it is useful first to sort the data frame and the lexis object jointly by age at exit & age at entry, and to give a new ID number according to that order.
+For that purpose it is useful first to sort the data frame and the Lexis object jointly by age at exit & age at entry, and to give a new ID number according to that order.